PaperMC/docs/docs/paper/dev/getting-started/userdev.md

 }
 ```
 :::tip

 You can remove any dependency for the Paper API, as the dev bundle includes that.

 :::

 ## Gradle Tasks

 ### reobfJar

-Creates a plugin jar that is reobfuscated to spigot's runtime mappings, that is, it
+Creates a plugin jar that is re-obfuscated to spigot's runtime mappings, that is, it
 will work on standard servers.

 The output will be inside the `build/libs` folder.
 The jar whose filename includes `-dev`
-is mojang-mapped (not reobfuscated) and will not work on most servers.
+is mojang-mapped (not re-obfuscated) and will not work on most servers.

 :::info[Shadow]

-If you have the shadow gradle plugin applied in your build script, **Userdev** will
+If you have the shadow Gradle plugin applied in your build script, **paperweight-userdev** will
 detect that and use the shaded jar as the input for the `reobfJar` task.

-The `-dev-all.jar` file in `build/libs` is the shaded, but not reobfuscated jar.
+The `-dev-all.jar` file in `build/libs` is the shaded, but not re-obfuscated jar.

 :::

 You can make the `reobfJar` task run on the default `build` task with: